syabruk/homebrewed_search/README.md

 ## How it works?

 An enter point of the App is `app/controllers/posts_controller.rb`.
-It implements an API for ReactJS and renders a main layout.
+It implements an API for ReactJS and renders the main layout.

 Search is implemented using a `search` gem.
 The App has defined a search class (`app/searches/posts_search.rb`) and it creates callbacks for a model that we are indexing.